CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Exceptions/email/emailsessionexception.md

 #### How to Fix

-Change `UseSsl` in the [ServerDetails][] to `false`, or make a connection on a port which supports/requires an SSL-wrapped connection.
+Change [UseSsl][] in the [ServerDetails][] to `false`, or make a connection on a port which supports [SSL][].

-If the above suggestion does not fix the problem check if the anti-virus software on the server running the flow is replacing the SSL certificate in order to scan the web traffic and change the settings appropriately if needed.
+If the above suggestion does not fix the problem check if the anti-virus software on the server running the flow is replacing the [SSL][] certificate in order to scan the web traffic and change the settings appropriately if needed.

 If the issue persists, please check the inner exception as instructed by the [Message][].